Isle of Eigg Visitor Guide

 Tourist Information

-One of the most interesting things about Eigg is that it’s owned and managed by a trust that comprises several local residents as well as the Scottish Wildlife Trust and the Highland Council.
-Between them, they’ve managed to increase the population of the island from around 65 to just over 100 in the last 7 years.
+One of the most interesting things about Eigg is that it’s owned and managed by a trust that’s comprised of local residents as well as the Scottish Wildlife Trust and the Highland Council.
+Between them, they’ve managed to increase the population of the island from around 65 to just over 100 in recent years.

-When you get onto the island you’ll find a few modern amenities that cater to visitors like the café near the ferry jetty, but to be honest, there’s not much else facilities-wise for tourists.
+Even though it’s a small island, you’ll find a few modern amenities that cater to visitors such as a café near the ferry jetty, but to be honest, there’s not much else facilities-wise for tourists.
+Still, the wee café is great and serves big portions of home-cooked food at very reasonable prices, and I have to say the coffee and cakes are worth the trip on their own.

 Isle of Eigg

-Eigg is renowned for the number of bird species that live on it (212 at the last count) so if you take your binoculars you’ll be in for a treat as the island has breeding populations of falcons, kestrels, owls and even golden eagles swooping over its landscape.
+In addition to its beaches, Eigg is renowned for the number of bird species that live on it (212 at the last count), so if you take your binoculars you’ll be in for a treat as the island has breeding populations of falcons, kestrels, owls, and even golden eagles swooping over its landscape.

-Unfortunately, completing the return climb to the top of An Sgurr will take at least four hours, which means you can either visit the north part of the island on a day trip or do the climb.
-I took the first option so I can’t really comment further on the ridge but the superb Walk Highlands website has an in-depth guide to climbing it.
+Unfortunately, completing the return climb to the top of An Sgurr will take at least four hours which means you can either visit the north part of the island on a day trip or do the climb, but you won’t have time for both.
+I took the first option so I can’t really comment further on the ridge, but the Walk Highlands website has an in-depth guide to climbing it.

 Isle of Eigg